 Forms 2439 and any 1099-B or 1099-INT tax documents from banks, brokerages, and other investment firms as well as other investment records and statements should also be kept.

-Credit cards, invoices, and canceled checks should be kept for itemized deductions.
+Credit card statements are enough for the IRS.
+Invoices, and canceled checks should also be kept for itemized deductions.
 And if you are receiving unemployment benefits from the government on account of you losing your job, you need to keep your 1099-G form, detailing how much you have received.

 If you own property and receive rental income each year you will need to keep the schedule E form.
 For rental property that you have sold, you must have all records of the sale as well as the records that show how much you have invested in the property over the years, and how much you deducted for depreciation.
 The same applies to when you sell your home.
 We recommend you use a tax receipt organizer to track your deductions and automatically store it for future access.